 The largest ecosystem on earth, the ocean is the lung of the planet, providing the oxygen for every second breath we take.
 It provides the main food source for almost half of the world’s population and plays host to an estimated 80% of the planet’s biodiversity.
 Major industries such as shipping, fishing, aquaculture, and coastal tourism depend upon ocean health.

 With an annual economic value estimated at USD$2.5 trillion, equivalent to the world’s 7th largest economy, the blue economy is increasingly attracting investors, insurers, banks, and policymakers as a new source of opportunity, resources, and prosperity.
 However, its rapid unsustainable growth can lead to environmental risks and losses in natural capital, eroding the ocean’s resource base and creating regulatory, market and physical risks.

-This work is generously supported by the European Commission and the European Investment Bank.
+This work is generously supported by the European Commission and the European Investment Bank as well as by the Swedish Government via the UN Environment Programme Sustainable Blue Economy Initiative.
 Read more about the UN Environment Programme’s work on Oceans & Seas.